Mohamed Aden Tiiceey: Personal life

-He is married to Shamso Abtidon (married since 21 January 1993) and has 6 children (5 sons and 1 daughter).
+He married Shamso Abtidon 21 January 1993, and has six children: five sons and one daughter.

 Arrest

 Mohamed Aden was arrested on 12 October 2013 year by the Belgian authorities, who accused him of helping the alleged leader of the pirates, Mohamed Abdi Hassan.
-According to the Somali media, this arrest is «the result of the Belgium authorities’ overreaction and lack of understanding of the power dynamics of this particular region of Somalia.
-Mr. Tiiceey ran this region politically and diplomatically but never had the military power to challenge or rid piracy from this region».
+According to the Somali media, the arrest was "the result of the Belgium authorities’ overreaction and lack of understanding of the power dynamics of this particular region of Somalia.
+Mr. Tiiceey ran this region politically and diplomatically but never had the military power to challenge or rid piracy from this region".

 Friends and supporters of Tiiceey rejected his arrest, criticized the charges against him, and expressed their demand for his immediate release on social media, through petitions and television interviews, held several protest marches in Adado and Godinlabe, and held organized meetings in his hometown of Minneapolis.
-So, on 23 November a rally was held in Adado to protest against the illegal arrest of businessman Mohamed Abdi Hassan Afweyne and politician Mohamed Aden Tiiceey.
+On 23 November, a rally was held in Adado to protest against the arrest of businessman Mohamed Abdi Hassan Afweyne and politician Mohamed Aden Tiiceey.
 The protest was broadcast over Somalia.
 Tiiceey's wife and a member of the Somali Habar Gidir clan, Shamsa Aptidon, appealed to the Somali-American Diaspora and the US government to intervene and demanded the immediate release of her husband.
-Members of the Hawiye clan, family, friends, and Iman Sheikh Hassan Mahmoud «Jamichi» of the Dawa Islamic Institute mosque in Saint Paul spoke at the «Minnesotans for Tiiceey» event.
+Members of the Hawiye clan, family, friends, and Iman Sheikh Hassan Mahmoud "Jamichi" of the Dawa Islamic Institute mosque in Saint Paul spoke at the "Minnesotans for Tiiceey" event.

-During an interview on 7 June 2014 with a Somali website, the official representative of Himan and Heb Arais Mohamed Haji, was asked to provide an update on the incarceration of Tiiceey and Afweyne in Belgium.
+During an interview on 7 June 2014 with a Somali website, the official representative of Himan and Heb, Arais Mohamed Haji, was asked to provide an update on the incarceration of Tiiceey and Afweyne in Belgium.
 He said: